purwanshi/daily--coding-streak/README.md

 ## 🔥 Coding Streak Progress
-- ✅ Day 01: Tracking my daily unique coding problems to stay consistent and improve!
+- ✅ Day 01: implement a job scheduler which takes in a function f and an integer n, and calls f after n milliseconds.